Baroque Château · Maisons-Laffitte · 20km from Paris

 The Château de Maisons is one of the most important buildings in French architectural history — and one of the least visited.
 Built between 1630 and 1651 for René de Longueuil by the architect François Mansart, it is considered the purest and most complete example of French classical baroque architecture.
 When Louis XIV attended the inaugural reception in 1651 and admired the extraordinary staircase and interior decoration, he recruited the same craftsmen and sculptors to work on what would become the Palace of Versailles.
 In this sense, Maisons is the prototype for Versailles.

 No reservation required.
-No reservation required.
 Walk in Monday, Wednesday to Sunday.
-Note the winter hours: October to mid-May the château closes between 12:30pm and 2pm for lunch — plan around this.
+The château closes for lunch between 12:30pm and 2pm daily — arrive at 10am to make the most of the morning session.
 Closed Tuesdays year-round.
 The château is a 12-minute walk from Maisons-Laffitte RER A station.

 Collection Highlights